-Taking nutritional Glehnia supplements can benefit cancer patients with Renal Non-Clear Cell Carcinoma on Bevacizumab treatment.
-But avoid Glehnia supplements if on Ifosfamide treatment for Testicular Germ Cell Tumors.
-Similarly, taking nutritional supplement Glehnia can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene KIT.
-But avoid taking nutritional supplement Glehnia when at genetic risk of cancer due to mutation of gene TERT.
+Taking Glehnia extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Carrot nutritional supplements.
+But Glehnia supplements or Glehnia extracts offer less benefit if on Radiation treatment for Primary Adamantinoma compared to Isoquercitrin.
+Similarly, taking nutritional supplements Glehnia may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MSH6 over Red Algae.
+But avoid nutritional supplements Glehnia when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Testicular Germ Cell Tumors or Renal Non-Clear Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Glehnia.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma or Primary Adamantinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Glehnia.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Glehnia?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene KIT?
-Are the implications of Testicular Germ Cell Tumors same as Renal Non-Clear Cell Carcinoma?
-Is it one and the same if you are on treatment with Ifosfamide or on Bevacizumab?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Glehnia extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MSH6 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same as Primary Adamantinoma?
+Is it one and the same if you are on treatment with Radiation or Cisplatin?

 Glehnia is a plant used in traditional medicine in China, Korea and Japan.
 This is used for treatment of immune related disorders.
 It is also used for the treatment of bronchitis and chest congestion.
 Some of the health benefits of consuming gelhina are :